OmarShehata11/KernelLover/README.md

 - Hardware-level isolation and monitoring capabilities
 - Extended Page Tables (EPT) and VM control structures

+> “I designed the hypervisor with the goal of using EPT for API hooking.
+The current version supports single-core virtualization, and I’m still building toward full EPT support.”

 ### 4. Central Control System
 - **ControlFilterApp**: Unified management interface
 - Component coordination and configuration